martinlundin/brewy/README.md

 ## Todo
 | Status    | Description |
 | :-------: | ----------- |
-| :x:       | Add error messages for validation error
+| :x:       | Remove redux and replace it with the react Context API
 | :x:       | Add user profile and link it in header when logged in
 | :x:       | Add password reset